-With the current focus on climate change, the Antarctic has emerged as a region of intense interest for non-scientists as well as scientists.
+With the current focus on climate change, the Antarctic and Southern Ocean have emerged as regions of intense interest for non-scientists as well as scientists.
 For a decade now the University of Tasmania has been

 University's knowledge base in this area, the group helps to foster the holistic interdisciplinary approach that is increasingly recognised as necessary to deal with the problems currently facing humanity.